 What is PV solar?

 First of all, you may be wondering what PV solar panels are.
 Photovoltaic solar power is the type of solar energy that is almost always being referenced in the residential power conversation.
-These units convert solar power into usable electricity by means of silicon semiconductors, which capture light and move it along from positive- to negative-type conductors to produce voltage.
-By means of an array of Photovoltaic Modules (solar panels) under the right conditions, enough power can be collected to significantly reduce a homeowner’s need to draw on other resources.
+These units convert solar power into usable electricity using silicon semiconductors, which capture light and move it along from positive- to negative-type conductors to produce voltage.
+Through an array of Photovoltaic Modules (solar panels) under the right conditions, enough power can be collected to significantly reduce a homeowner’s need to draw on other resources.
 This can result in serious savings long-term, and it’s a positive step in the direction of conserving the Earth’s resources and promoting sustainability.

 After all, sunlight is free.